BUPE-NONDO/gifted-solutions-ecommerce/README.md

 # Gifted Solutions - Premium eCommerce Platform

-A full-featured eCommerce website built with React.js, TypeScript, and Firebase, featuring a secure admin panel and dynamic user shopping interface with green and black theme design.
+A full-featured eCommerce website built with React.js, Firebase, and Vercel Blob, featuring a secure admin panel and dynamic user shopping interface with green and black theme design.
+Optimized for fast image loading with global CDN delivery.

 ## 🚀 Features